Caf Champions League: Mosimane’s Al Ahly through to semi-finals after Raja Casablanca draw

 The second period started with the same intensity with Al Ahly looking the most dangerous side.
 Sensing defeat, Raja coach Rachid Taoussi made a change to his forward line in the 68th minute when Zakaria Habti came on for Badr Boulahroud.

 In the semis, Al Ahly will square off with ES Setif of Algeria, who eliminated Esperance Sportive de Tunis on a 1-0 aggregate result.
-The two sides had settled for a 0-0 draw in the first leg at Stade du 5 Juillet before Setif recovered to win the return leg 1-0 away at stade olympique de rades also on Friday.
+The two sides had settled for a 0-0 draw in the first leg at Stade du 5 Juillet before Setif recovered to win the return leg 1-0 away at Stade Olympique de Rades on Friday.